-Advanced Micro Devices Inc. (AMD) said its largest shareholder, Mubadala Development Co., added a second representative on the company’s board.
+Advanced Micro Devices Inc. (AMD:US) said its largest shareholder, Mubadala Development Co., added a second representative on the company’s board.

 Mubadala, an investment arm of the government of Abu Dhabi, nominated Ahmed Yahia Al Idrissi to AMD’s board, the Sunnyvale, California-based company said in a statement yesterday.

 “The appointment of Ahmed to the AMD Board is consistent with Mubadala’s long-standing commitment to the company and a reflection of the importance of the semiconductor industry to the Mubadala portfolio,” AMD spokesman Drew Prairie said in an e-mailed statement.